nunezpaul/Skedda-Autoscheduler/README.md

 sudo crontab -e
 ```

-below all the commented information enter
+below all the commented information about crontab enter

 ```
 0 12 * * 2 python ~/path/to/file/scheduleMon.py